Llandovery railway station: History

-It was opened by the independent Vale of Towy Railway company in 1858 as the terminus of a branch from Llandeilo, although the VoTR was soon leased by the Llanelly Railway (which had built the route northwards from Llanelli in stages between 1833 and 1852.)
+It was opened by the independent Vale of Towy Railway company on 1 April 1858 as the terminus of a branch from Llandeilo, although the VoTR was soon leased by the Llanelly Railway, which had built the route northwards from Llanelli in stages since 1833.
 The Llanelly company in turn soon became part of the GWR.
-The LNWR's Central Wales Extension Railway arrived from the north a decade later to complete the through route between Craven Arms and Swansea, with the LNWR and GWR taking joint control of the Llandovery to Llandeilo section.
+The LNWR's Central Wales Extension Railway arrived from the north a decade later to complete the through route between Craven Arms and Swansea, after the completion of the Cynghordy Viaduct.

-The station sits at the bottom of an 8+1/2 mi descent from the line's southern summit at tunnel and until August 1964, a locomotive shed was in operation here to house the engines used for assisting northbound trains (the ruling gradient on this section being 1 in 60).
+The station sits at the bottom of an 8+1/2 mi descent from the line's southern summit at tunnel and, until August 1964, a locomotive shed was in operation here to house the engines used for assisting northbound trains (the ruling gradient on this section being 1 in 60).

-There is a passing loop and level crossing (of the A40 road) at the station, but the signal box that formerly operated them was closed in 1986.
-The token instruments for the single line and crossing barriers are both operated by the train crew under the supervision of the signaller at Pantyffynnon.
+There is a passing loop and level crossing (of the A40 road) at the station, although the token instruments for the single line and crossing barriers are both operated by the train crew under the supervision of the signaller at Pantyffynnon.
 The loop had been temporarily decommissioned between 2008 & 2010, but is in use again after the automatic point machines were renewed in June 2010.

-Refurbished station buildings were opened by Prince Charles in June 2011, some 19 years after they were closed.
+Refurbished station buildings were opened by Prince Charles in June 2011, having closed in 1992.

+The station was shortlisted for the Best Station (Small) at the 2019 National Rail Awards.

 Facilities

 The station is unstaffed and has no ticket machine, so all tickets need to be purchased prior to travel or on board the train.
-There are shelters, CIS screens and customer help points on each platform, whilst a local volunteer group runs a cafe and gallery in the main station building.
+There are shelters, CIS screens and customer help points on each platform.
 Step-free access is provided to both platforms.

+A local volunteer group runs a cafe and gallery in the main station building.